Brakku/kest-lokaverkefni/README.md

 Follow these steps on each machine to set up the ubuntu server (server1) and clients (client1 [Debian] and client2 [CentOS Stream 9]) in the ddp.is domain.

+## Prerequisites

+    Install VMware Workstation Pro on your host machine (Windows or Linux).

+    Download ISO installers for:

+    Ubuntu Server for server1

+    Debian for client1

+    CentOS Stream 9 for client2

+    Ensure your host has:

+    ≥ 16 GB RAM

+    ≥ 100 GB free disk

+    Internet access for package downloads

+  2. Virtual Network Setup (Host)

+    In VMware, open Virtual Network Editor.

+    Create a Host‑only network (e.g. VMnet2) and disable its DHCP.

+    Create a NAT network (e.g. VMnet8) if you need internet access from your VMs.

+    Attach all three VMs to VMnet2 to isolate your lab network (192.168.100.0/24).

+  3. VM Creation and OS Installation

+  server1 VM

+    Network adapter: Host‑only (VMnet2)
+    Network adapter2: NAT

+    Create a new VM and mount the Ubuntu Server ISO.

+    Proceed through the installer

+    Set hostname to server1.

+    Choose manual network config and assign static IP.
+(192.168.100.10)

+    Use default settings.
+ .

+    sudo nano /etc/netplan/00-installer-config.yaml
+ .

+     network:
+      version: 2
+      ethernets:
+        ens33:
+          addresses:
+            - 192.168.100.10/24
+          nameservers:
+            addresses:
+              - 192.168.100.10
+            search:
+              - ddp.is
+        ens34: #replace number with correct number found with ip addr show
+          dhcp4: true

+  client1 VM

+    Network adapter: Host‑only (VMnet2)

+    Create VM and mount Debian ISO.

+    Installer steps:

+    Hostname: client1

+    Network: DHCP (default)

+    Use default settings.

+  client2 VM

+    Network adapter: Host‑only (VMnet2)

+    Create VM and mount CentOS Stream 9 ISO.

+    Installer steps:

+    Hostname: client2

+    Network: DHCP

+    Use default settings.

 ## 1. Configure Hostnames and Domain

   Set hostnames: On each VM, edit /etc/hostname to set the short hostname (e.g. server1, client1, client2).
 Then apply it: